solidi/hl-mods/workspace/redist/readme.txt

     - "snowballs" - a random chance of snowballs throw on attack
     - "pushy" - all weapon attacks push you back like a gauss attack
     - "portal" - now you're thinking with portals
-    - "jope" - all hail king jope!
+    - "jope" - you've been joped!
     - "inverse" - colors are inverted
     - "oldtime" - colors are black and white
     - "sildenafil" - all you see is blue